 Smith’s president and senior staff members meet regularly with the Northampton mayor and other city officials to discuss issues and opportunities of mutual interest.
 The president’s annual college-community breakfast invites some 50 civic, cultural and religious leaders in Northampton to campus for updates on Smith’s key projects and initiatives.

-Working with the Valley Community Development Corporation, the college provided $220,000 to subsidize the development of four new apartments at 46–48 School Street and $550,000 to subsidize the development of eight new apartments at 96–98 King Street.
+Working with the Valley Community Development Corporation, the college provided $770,000 to subsidize the development of 12 new downtown apartments in two locations.
 Most recently, the college donated $100,000 to Valley CDC to support the construction of 55 units of affordable housing on Pleasant Street in Northampton.

 The Jandon Center engages faculty, students and community partners on social-change projects that tackle community-driven goals.
 Through experiential learning and scholarship, students build essential capacities in critical thinking while providing significant leadership for addressing complex, urgent issues facing communities and society.